wordofwarning/wordofwarning.org/current/2021-domestic/index.md

 ---
 # CONFIGURATION
-layout: 2021-springsummer
+layout: 2021-autumnwinter
 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Domestic" # the name of the artist or company
+artist: "Domestic 2021" # the name of the artist or company
 show: "New work, live from home." # the name of the show
-artist_size: 1
+artist_size: 2
-show_size: 5
+show_size: 4
 header_image: "header_domestic.jpg"
 season: "Domestic 2021"